Budapestby VisitCity Guides

 Day 1: Buda Hills Adventure and Royal Exploration

-Start your day with a trip to the Buda Hills.
-Take the Cogwheel Railway from Városmajor to Széchenyi-hegy, then catch a bus to Normafa for playground time and short hikes with amazing city views.
-The journey itself is an adventure, with beautiful forest views and a unique Budapest experience.
+Start your day with a scenic adventure to the Buda Hills.
+Take the Cogwheel Railway (Fogaskerekű) from Városmajor to Széchenyi-hegy, then continue by bus to Normafa for playground time and short hiking trails with panoramic city views.
+The journey itself becomes an adventure, offering beautiful forest views and a unique Budapest experience.

 Elephant exhibit at Budapest Zoo with visitors watching from viewing platform